Duplicate, Google Chose Different Canonical Than User

-Yes, sometimes it does.
+The answer is yes, sometimes it does.
 Eventually, it all depends on the web pages that gets excluded under this coverage issue.

 In this article, let’s break the ice to learn the concept of this coverage/page indexing issue, how these issues are caused, and how to fix them.
-Stay till the end!
+Continue reading to learn more.

 What is Duplicate, Google Chose Different Canonical Than User?

-Google only index the canonical version of any web page.
+Google only indexes the canonical version of any web page.
 Canonical URL is what defines the Google search engine as the original version, and other version of web pages with same content are considered as duplicate.

 This coverage issue occurs for the following reasons,